 7. Fernando Torres

 There is no denying that Fernando Torres was a very good player.
-But, we say he is not worth £ 50 million, which is what Chelsea gave to him in 2011.
-Torres went on to score only 20 goals in 110 matches for Chelsea.
+But, we say he is not worth £50 million, which is what Chelsea gave to him in 2011.
+Torres went on to score only 20 goals in 110 matches for Chelsea in Premier League.
 He decided to retire from professional football at the Japanese side Sagan Tosu.

 The Brazilian left-back is highly rated by Real Madrid and their supporters, but he is vulnerable to defensive errors, aggression issues, bad tackles and diving.
-The 32-year-old, though, has good skills, but it is often considered too overrated.
+The 34-year-old, though, has good offensive skills, but it is often considered too overrated.

 5. Samir Nasri